CycloneDX/cyclonedx-python-lib/README.md

 1. N/A is where the CycloneDX standard does not include this
 2. If the table above does not refer to an element, it is not currently supported

+## Python Support

+We endeavour to support all functionality for all [current actively supported Python versions](https://www.python.org/downloads/).
+However, some features may not be possible/present in older Python versions due to their lack of support.

 ## The Fine Print